min2ha/ukwa-site/content/target/53212/index.en.md

   "subject": "UK General Election 2017"
 }

-# Society of Editors: Letter to the Prime Minister

 Letter seeks confirmation of the Conservative Party’s ongoing commitment to press freedom in the UK ahead of the 2017 General Election.